Silence. Erin walked in it. It was the numbing static in her head. It was the sound of tears falling in her heart. It was everything.

 “I am disappointed, Erin Solstice.
 I had expected better of my Prognugator’s judgment.
 He spoke highly of you.
 Klbkch called you a Human worthy of emulation.
 But I see nothing to back up his claims.
 I see no reason why he would have wasted his life saving you.”

 What?
 Erin’s head felt fuzzy.
 What was she saying?

 The Queen continued.
 It was hard to discern emotion in her monotone rumble, but there was a definite element of irritation in her voice.

 “My Workers play games in their resting periods.
 They gain useless levels in classes not needed for their work.
 Three have already become Aberration.
 This experiment has created naught but waste.
-My Prognugator’s judgement has been in error.”
+My Prognugator’s judgment has been in error.”

 Erin struggled for words.

 “He—he was only doing what I asked him to.
 He was helping.
 He saved my life.”